The Technological Singularity and the Recursive Future Trap

 Good singularity thinking asks what mechanisms could produce runaway change.
 Bad singularity thinking uses runaway change as an excuse to skip ordinary accountability.
 If the future is an incoming god, then labor conditions, data extraction, energy use, model errors, procurement conflicts, surveillance, and democratic control can start to look small.
 If the future is an incoming demon, the same collapse can happen in the other direction: any present institution can claim emergency powers because the imagined machine is too dangerous for ordinary politics.

 Shanahan's sobriety is valuable because it does not drain the stakes.
 It drains the glamour.
 He leaves readers with concrete possibilities: engineered AI, emulation, superintelligence, consciousness, rights, identity, benefit, harm, loss of control.
 The book does not make belief impossible.
-It makes belief answerable to assumptions.
+It makes belief answerable to assumptions, evidence, and consequences.

 The 2026 Reading

-But the book is timely because the underlying problem has not changed.
+That current context makes the book timely because the underlying problem has not changed.
 The governance issue is still the loss of distance.
 Once cognitive systems enter the channels through which people know, decide, work, learn, remember, and appeal, the machine is no longer outside society as an object to be regulated later.
 It becomes part of how regulation, knowledge, evidence, and authority are produced.

 This makes the singularity less like a moment on a calendar and more like a stress test for recursive institutions.
 Can a lab evaluate a model that helps design the next evaluation?
 Can a school assess learning when tutors generate practice, feedback, and essays?
 Can a court authenticate evidence in a synthetic media environment?
 Can a company audit an agent that writes code, opens tickets, reads policies, and updates documentation?
+Can a regulator inspect a safety case when the strongest evidence is held by the developer being regulated?
 Can a public know what it believes when answer engines, feeds, companions, influencers, and generated reference layers are all adapting to it?

 Those are not posthuman questions.
 They are present administrative questions with posthuman pressure behind them.